Romain3Ch216/AL4EO/README.md

 ### QGIS

-We suggest to install QGIS on a [conda virtual environment](https://docs.python.org/3/tutorial/venv.html) with the latest [matplotlib](https://pypi.org/project/matplotlib/) version.

 To install the plug-in, compress the ```qgis_plugin``` folder into a zip file and use the QGIS plug-in manager.

 To plot pixels spectra, we strongly recommend to install the [QGIS Temporal/Spectral Profile Tool](https://plugins.qgis.org/plugins/temporalprofiletool/).